hazelzh/LargeJsonFileProcessor/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 15.0.1+9-18, mixed mode, sharing)

 step 2:
-download the playlist-jar-with-dependencies.jar, changes.json, mixtape.json
+in the test directory, there are some the case and a jar file: the playlist-jar-with-dependencies.jar, changes.json, mixtape.json

 step 3:
 You can run the jar directly, use the command: